Tax Guide for Grocery Stores

 Tax does not apply to the sales or use of insulin and syringes, glucose test strips, or skin puncture lancets that are furnished by a pharmacist as directed by a physician to a diabetic patient for treating diabetes.

 The items must be furnished by a pharmacist for testing the patient's own blood sugar levels.
-Sales to anyone other than a diabetic patient or furnished by other than a pharmacist are taxable.
+Sales of such items made to anyone other than a diabetic patient or furnished by anyone other than a pharmacist are taxable.

 For more information on what qualifies as a medicine, see Regulation 1591, Medicines and Medical Devices.